After months without fans, Atlanta arena springs to life with early voters

 State Farm Arena, with a seating capacity of 21,000 for National Basketball Association games and 680,000 square feet (63,174 square meters) of open space, is one of three dozen sports arenas and stadiums across the United States doubling as early voting sites before the Nov.
 3 election.
 Nearly all of the venues have been closed to fans since the COVID-19 pandemic began in March.

 First championed by the Atlanta Hawks owners, management and coaching staff, the initiative caught on nationally thanks in part to support from More than a Vote.
-The organization was started by the NBA Finals Most Valuable Player Lebron James and other athletes to inspire African-Americans and everyone to register and vote.
+The organization was started by the NBA Finals Most Valuable Player Lebron James here and other athletes to inspire African-Americans and everyone to register and vote, after the death of George Floyd in May.

+Floyd, an unarmed Black man, died after a police officer kneeled on his neck for nearly nine minutes.
+His death sparked global protests and a renewed push in the United States to address racial inequalities, including from the NBA, where some teams boycotted playoff games before the league agreed to open some arenas to voting.

+During the recently completed NBA playoffs, many players wore warm-up shirts emblazoned with the word “VOTE.”

 By allowing early voting in arenas and stadiums, where social distancing can be better assured, organizers hope to alleviate fears that voters may have about contracting the coronavirus while exercising their constitutional rights.